Disha1001/HeCiX-Integrating-KGs-and-LLMs-for-Biomedical-Research/README.md

 # HeCiX-Integrating-KGs-and-LLMs-for-Biomedical-Research
-HeCiXKG, Hetionet-Clinicaltrials neXus Knowledge Graph, a novel fusion of data from ClinicalTrials.gov and Hetionet in a single knowledge graph.
+HeCiX-KG, Hetionet-Clinicaltrials neXus Knowledge Graph, a novel fusion of data from ClinicalTrials.gov and Hetionet in a single knowledge graph.
 HeCiX-KG combines data on previously conducted clinical trials from ClinicalTrials.gov, and domain expertise on diseases and genes from Hetionet.
 Further, we